Research Frontpage

 Constraints

 Adoption is limited by trust, continuity loss, auditability requirements, permissions, and workflow fragility.
+The latest signals suggest reliability, validation latency, and context reconstruction are sharper bottlenecks than raw capability.

 • Approval ownership is still unclear in many workflows, making autonomy risky.